 Director: Greg Nazareth, R.Ph, Dir. of Health & Wellness, Walmart, Doral, FL Term Ends: July 2017

-Director: Daniel Gesek, DDS, Oral & Maxillofacial Surgeon, Jacksonville, FL Term Ends: July 2017
+Director: Daniel Gesek, DMD, Oral & Maxillofacial Surgeon, Jacksonville, FL Term Ends: July 2017

 Director: Sally West, Reg.
 Dir.
 Leg.
 Affairs, Walgreens, Tallahassee, FL Term Ends: July 2017